-There is a risk that decolonisation is reduced to questions of diversity, eg, diversifying reading lists or the staff body.
+There is a risk that decolonisation is reduced to questions of diversity, eg diversifying reading lists or the staff body.
 Although these are relevant issues, decolonisation is, essentially, about epistemic justice.
-Thus, it raises fundamental questions regarding the politics, ethics and methods of knowledge production in the modern university, against the background of the colonial histories of academic institutions and disciplines, the continued legacies of Eurocentrism, and the structures of marginalisation and exclusion towards “Other” voices and perspectives.
+It raises fundamental questions regarding the politics, ethics and methods of knowledge production in the modern university, against the background of the colonial histories of academic institutions and disciplines, the continued legacies of Eurocentrism, and the structures of marginalisation and exclusion towards “Other” voices and perspectives.

 Decolonial thinkers have coined the term “pluriversity” to re-imagine the modern university as a place where the contextuality and multiplicity of knowledge is recognised and embraced as part of a quest for epistemic justice.